 I am truly proud to be the headteacher of this fantastic school.
 I look forward to welcoming you, and your child, to our learning community.

 School transport is provided in our designated area and there are good public transport services from neighbouring towns.
 We provide a range of extra-curricular activities and, to encourage pupils to stay on after school, provide late buses on three nights each week.
 Kingdown has achieved the ‘Sportsmark Gold Award’ for excellence in Physical Education and Sport and also ‘Artsmark Gold’ and we believe strongly in the role of the Arts in our curriculum.

 We have invested heavily in ICT in the last five years and are proud of our facilities and the level of expertise our staff display.
-Our VLE are increasingly being used for both communication and to enhance learning.
+Our VLE is being used for both communication and to enhance learning.

 Our students come from a variety of social backgrounds and encompass a wide variety of abilities.
 Relationships with our parents are good and the local community regards the School highly and gives us considerable support.
 In turn, the School provides venues and facilities for many community activities and events.

 Our exam results are excellent and continue to improve.
 In 2017, our Key Stage 4 students achieved an Attainment 8 score of 48.3 and a Progress 8 score of 0.16.
 At Key Stage 5, our Progress score was 0.03 with a 99.2% pass rate.